Australian Crocodile Attacks - Australia

 It is hard to find a record of crocodile attacks.
 While living in Darwin for 11 years I recall three crocodile attacks, two of which were fatal and one where the lady survived with horrific injuries.
 I have kept a record of attacks that I have read or know about.
 This record is only the attacks I have recorded since taking an interest in crocodiles.
 Given the ambush of the crocodile and the fact the victims are dragged into the water it is safe to assume there are far more fatalities than we know about.
 Many people would simply disappear.

 There are a lot of indigenous people who live in very remote areas who hunt and fish for food.
 Many people in Australia will go fishing by themselves in remote areas.
 This list is only what I could find and what I have heard myself reported by the media.
+I have never been able to find an official government record of attacks.

 Kakadu Northern Territory